Health Benefits of Fermented Foods

 #2 VARIETY

 We deliberately created a product line with an abundance of variety because we know long-term habits are sustained with novelty and diversity.
-Plus, your microbiome prefers it that way-- a mix of microbial diversity (consistently introduced) is the optimal way to eat fermented foods for gut health.

 The key is eating an abundance of different types of probiotic bacteria, consistently introduced to the resident microbiome.
 The probiotics you eat are ‘visitors’ in your gut.
 They are welcome guests that travel through your digestive tract.